amoteur/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 BEMXJST is a superset of [XJST template language](https://github.com/veged/xjst), which in turn is Javascript superset.

 BEM-XJST uses canonical XJST syntax extended by rules related to BEM subject domain.
-This kind of implementation allows BEMHTML templates with JS syntax to be executed in dev environment without preliminarily compilation.
+This kind of implementation allows BEMHTML templates with JS syntax to be applied to dev environment without preliminarily compilation.

 **NB:** `apply` and `applyNext` methods behavior is extended in BEM-XJST compared to XJST.
 Methods can take a string literal of a statement that can be cast to a string, instead of assignment statements.
 It means "set string as a mode".